 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Cloven Barrow is a Bronze Age burial mound located immediately south of Cedars Recreation Ground in Sunbury, Middlesex.
-The monument survives as an earthwork and represents a funerary tradition characteristic of the Bronze Age period in southern England.
-As a scheduled ancient monument, it forms part of the archaeological record documenting prehistoric settlement and burial practices in the Thames Valley region.
+Cloven Barrow is a Neolithic or Bronze Age burial mound located south of Cedars Recreation Ground in Sunbury, Middlesex.
+The barrow survives as an earthwork mound, though it has been subject to considerable disturbance and modification over the centuries.
+Its name derives from the distinctive cleft or split visible in the mound's profile, which may result from historical excavation or natural erosion.
+As a scheduled ancient monument, it represents an important surviving example of funerary practice from prehistoric times in the Thames Valley region.

 Cloven Barrow, immediately south of Cedars Recreation Ground, Sunbury is a scheduled monument protected by Historic England under reference 1018276.
 View the official record →

-Cloven Barrow is a Bronze Age burial mound located immediately south of Cedars Recreation Ground in Sunbury, Middlesex.
+Cloven Barrow is a Neolithic or Bronze Age burial mound located south of Cedars Recreation Ground in Sunbury, Middlesex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018276.

 Cloven Barrow, immediately south of Cedars Recreation Ground, Sunbury is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1018276.